tim-schilling/debug-tutorial/docs/lab2.md

 ### Report

 I think the analytics view is broken.
-The values don't match what I'd expect to see, can look into them?
+The values don't match what I'd expect to see, can you look into them?

 To reproduce:
 1. Browse to the [analytics page](http://127.0.0.1:8000/analytics/).
-1. It's broken.
+1. It doesn't work.

 ### Facts

 Let's consider what we know:

-- The page was rendering correctly but the data may be wrong.
+- The page is rendering correctly but the data may be wrong.
 - It's unknown if this was ever working correctly, but it certainly is wrong now.